Hema Nalin Karunaratne

 Hema Nalin Karunaratne (හේම නලීන් කරුණාරත්න; 27 August 1962 – 5 June 2018) was a Sri Lankan journalist and television presenter.
 He is considered as an iconic figure of Sri Lankan media, having inspired many generations of media personalities.
 Across his career, Karunaratne worked in numerous areas, including direction, script writing, research, program production management, television presentation, and as a compere.
 He was also the owner of the Heritage TV channel on Dialog TV.

 Personal life

 Karunaratne was born on 27 August 1962 in Wadduwa, Colombo.
-His father, G.B.C.
-Karunaratne, was an electrical engineer and his mother, E.L.
-Perera, was a teacher.
+His father, Galaboda Payagalage Chulasena Karunaratne, was an electrical engineer and his mother, Eugene Leelarathna Perera, was a teacher.
 He also had an older brother, Jeewath Karunaratne.
 Karunaratne received his primary education at St. Mary's College in Mathugama and completed his secondary education at Royal College, Colombo.

 Karunaratne was married to Iresha Karunaratne, a sociologist.
 His daughters attend school in Colombo.